-There are three reuse and composition facilities associated to mapping operations:
+Additionally, there are two extension mechanisms associated to mapping operations:

 - 1. A mapping operation may inherit from another mapping operation.
 This means invoking the initialization section of the inherited operation after executing its own initialization section. - 2.
 A mapping operation may also merge other mapping operations.
-This means invoking the merged operations after the termination section. - 3.
-A mapping operation may be defined as a disjunction of other mapping operations.
-This means selecting, among the set of disjuncted mappings, the first that satisfies the when clause and then invoking it.
-The execution semantics subsection below provides the details of these reuse facilities.
+This means invoking the merged operations after the termination section.

+The execution semantics sub-section below provides the details of these mapping extension mechanisms.